Fortune-Adekogbe/Gridlines/README.md

 python powerlines.py
 ```

+## Possible Future Work
+- Predicting the likelihood of grid collapse.
+- Filling in gaps in data using predictive methods

 ## Acknowledgement
 - Myself for being HIM.
 - The Federal Ministry of Power, Nigeria for publishing grid data.